zaber04/ip-address-manager/README.md

 ## Service Registry

 Service registry allows auto integration of new microservice and endpoints.
 However, we have only a handful of end points in our application and hence a service registry isn't implemented.

+## CORS & Trusted Host & Trusted Proxies

+Lumen doesn't come with these features and hence we have implemented a basic version of these for our application.

+## Rate Limiter

+Lumen doesn't come with rate limit or throttle middleware and hence we have implemented a basic version of these for our application.

+## Api Response Pattern

+We have implemented our own api response pattern for uniform behavior.

+## Logging

+We have implemented our own custom logging trait to make use of systematic logging for errors.